 What Happens During National Drug and Alcohol Facts Week?

-National Drug and Alcohol Facts Week is a time when many schools, churches, and other organizations host important educational events about substance abuse and addiction.
+National Drug and Alcohol Facts Week is a time when many schools, churches, and other organizations host important educational events about substance use and addiction.
 These events are designed to promote an honest discussion about addiction-related topics, allowing young people to learn more about the causes and treatments for addiction issues.
-The hope is that these endeavors will continue to lessen the stigma associated with getting professional treatment for substance abuse.
+The hope is that these endeavors will continue to lessen the stigma associated with getting professional treatment for substance use.